 What Are Arbitrage Bots?

-Arbitrage bots are automated programs that use advanced algorithms to identify price discrepancies of an asset across different markets or exchanges and execute buy and sell orders instantly.
+Arbitrage bots are automated programs that use advanced algorithms as part of an arbitrage strategy to identify price discrepancies of an asset across different markets or exchanges and execute buy and sell orders instantly.

 These bots connect to exchanges via APIs, receive real-time price data, and execute trades based on predefined strategies.